 COVID-19 alerts and mail service interruptions

-In addition, due to COVID-19, the United States Postal Service and other carriers have temporarily suspended mail service to various international jurisdictions.
+Due to COVID-19, the United States Postal Service and other carriers have temporarily suspended mail service to various international jurisdictions.
 Vanguard is currently unable to deliver certain account or holdings-related communications to those jurisdictions.
-To sign up for electronic delivery of mail communications, use this link to log on to our e-delivery page.
+To sign up for electronic delivery of mail communications, log on to our e-delivery page.

 The world of investing can seem vast and overwhelming if you haven’t been a part of it before.